2025–26 Champions Hockey League: Format

 In the playoffs, pairings are formed based on the positions of the teams in the regular season as follows: the team finished 1st in the regular season will face the team finished 16th, the team finished 2nd will face the team finished 15th, and so on.
 There was no play-off draw and won't be any reseedings for the quarter-finals and semi-finals.
 In each round except the final, the teams will play two games and the aggregate score will decide which team advances.
-The first leg will be hosted by the team with the lower seed with the second leg being played on the home ice of the other team.
+The first leg was hosted by the team with the lower seed with the second leg being played on the home ice of the other team.
 If aggregate score is tied, a sudden death overtime follows.
 If the overtime is scoreless, the team who wins the shoot out competition advances.

 The final will be played on the home ice of the team with the higher accumulative ranking across the entire campaign, including play-off games.